kaifang98/tq_22/AI/README.md

 `image processing, speech recognition, and natural language processing (NLP)`

 ##
-How does Accenture work to build trust in Artificial Intelligence (AI)?
+How does A work to build trust in Artificial Intelligence (AI)?
 `by combining AI with analytics and business logic`

 ##